CloudplexPlatform/developer-community/kubernetes/kubernetes RBAC/labs/rbac/rbac.md

 ### Objective

-This lab is to familiarize you with Kubernetes RBAC and how to grant permissions to your microservice
+This lab is to familiarize you with Kubernetes RBAC and how to grant permissions to your microservice.

 ### Code Repository